Drug Interactions between cyclobenzaprine and Doxy-D

 - Cyclobenzaprine is used to treat the following conditions:

-A total of 351 drugs (2828 brand and generic names) are known to interact with Doxy-D.
+A total of 180 drugs are known to interact with Doxy-D.

-- Doxy-D is a member of the following drug classes: miscellaneous antimalarials, tetracyclines.
+- Doxy-d is in the following drug classes: miscellaneous antimalarials, tetracyclines.

 - Anthrax Prophylaxis